 Disney Chicken Nuggets are basically the same theme-park-wide.
 The exterior is light/crispy and they aren’t greasy.
 The nuggets are quite good dipped in sauce, though nothing spectacular or much different than Tyson brand nuggets you can heat in the oven at home.
 If you’re looking for something that isn’t quite as heavy and don’t want a salad, then the nuggets aren’t a bad idea.
-At nearly $9, they don’t offer much value though.
+At about $9, they don’t offer much value though.

-Grilled Chicken Sandwich:
+Deluxe Grilled Chicken Sandwich:

 This was a perfectly decent salad, if not for the fact that it was drenched in dressing and the lettuce was limp.
 There’s a nice helping of feta cheese on the side there, which is the key ingredient in a salad of this variety.
 It tasted like the President branded feta that I tend to put on most of my salads anyway.
 The cucumber had the appropriate level of crunch and seemed to be sliced fresh.
 The Greek olives were as you would expect.
 They’re not my favorite.
-The hunk of bread is also about as fresh as bread gets at Walt Disney World and it’s an awfully big piece.
-Get some butter for it while you’re at the condiment station (if you’d like to, that is).
+The hunk of bread is also about as fresh as bread gets at Walt Disney World and it’s an awfully big piece. et some butter for it while you’re at the condiment station (if you’d like to, that is).
 Overall, not a bad choice should you be looking for a salad, especially a “naturally” vegetarian one.

 Chicken Noodle Soup: